vasylenko/devdosvid.blog/_posts/2020-09-10-terraform-modules-explained.md

 Please note: I do not use real code examples with some specific provider like AWS or Google intentionally, just for the sake of simplicity.

 ## Terraform modules
-### You already write modules even if you think you don’t
+You already write modules even if you think you don’t.

 Even when you don't create a module intentionally, if you use Terraform, you are already writing a module – a so-called "root" module.

 Any number of Terraform configuration files `(.tf)` in a directory (even one) forms a module.